Startups Looking to Change the Snack Industry with Planet-Forward Options

 The cohort, consisting of nine companies, will participate in a 12-week program that includes workshops and mentorship opportunities.
 Each company will also receive a US$20,000 grant.

-All represent a forward-thinking approach to snacking by prioritizing human and environmental health in their business model.
+All represent a forward-thinking approach to snacking by prioritizing personal and environmental health in their business model.

 The company 12 Tides, for example, hopes that their products will provide eaters with a more sustainable way to snack.
 According to Co-founder, Lindsey Palmer, their puffed kelp chips are the first regenerative organic snack from the ocean.